kalviumcommunity/Genimate/README.md

 # Genimate

-Welcome to Genimate!
-This project uses Large Language Models (LLMs) to generate Manim animations from natural language descriptions.
-It features a web interface and a backend service (`manimgen`) that handles the animation generation.
+Welcome to Genimate, a project that bridges the gap between natural language and mathematical animations.
+Genimate uses the power of Large Language Models (LLMs) to generate Manim animations from simple text descriptions.

+The goal of this project is to make creating beautiful and informative mathematical animations accessible to everyone, regardless of their programming experience.
+By simply describing the concept you want to visualize, you can generate a high-quality animation without writing any code.

+## Project Architecture

+The Genimate project is composed of two main components:

+1.  **Web Interface (`apps/web`):** A user-friendly web application that provides an interface for users to enter their animation descriptions and view the generated videos.
+2.  **Backend Service (`services/manimgen`):** A FastAPI-based backend service that takes the user's description, uses an LLM to generate the corresponding Manim code, and then renders the code into a video file using a sandboxed Docker environment.

 This document provides an overview of the project and the key LLM concepts used in the `manimgen` service.